eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the WorkloadObject receives a trigger to update the workload, it:
 * triggers a comparison of the existing and new control interface metadata
 * stops the old control interface if the comparison returns that the metadata has changed
-* creates a new ControlInterface instance if the comparison returns that the metadata has changed
+* creates a new ControlInterface instance if the comparison returns that the metadata has changed and if access rules are configured
-* stores the new ControlInterface instance after the creation
+* stores the new ControlInterface instance instead of the old one
 * sends a command via the WorkloadCommandSender to the WorkloadControlLoop to update the workload

 Tags: